Thanksgiving Poems

 Return to Index of Thanksgiving Poems

-Thanksgiving Comes But Once a Year
+Thanksgiving Comes but Once a Year

 Thanksgiving comes but once a year,